10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 Category: Silence removal

 What it does: Specifically designed for YouTubers.
 Analyzes your footage and automatically cuts silences, filler words, and bad takes.
-Exports a clean timeline that you can import into Premiere Pro or DaVinci Resolve for final editing.
+Exports a clean timeline that you can import into your editor of choice for final editing.

 Price: $16/month